Jaytee556/DESIGNING_DIMENSIONAL_MODEL_AND_SQL_SALES_ANALYSIS/README.md

 - Data Cleaning: Ensured data was clean, properly formatted (to the same data time for consistency), and indexed.
 - Data Analysis: Conducted analysis using SQL queries to extract relevant insights.

+#### DATASET OVERVIEW
+The data for this analysis was sourced from the following CSV files:

+- Customer.csv: Contains customer information.
+- Invoice.csv: Contains invoice details.
+- Job.csv: Contains job details performed on vehicles.
+- Parts.csv: Contains details of parts used in jobs.
+- Vehicle.csv: Contains vehicle details